wohaco/despace/venera_8.md

 ## Mission
 The spacecraft took 117 days to reach Venus with one mid-course correction on 6 April 1972, separating from the orbiter and entering the atmosphere on 22 July 1972 at 08:37 UTC.
 Taking into account new tasks, the ballistics flight scheme of Venera 8 has changed.
 Unlike [Venera 4](venera_4.md), [-5, -6](venera_5_6.md), [-7](venera_7.md), the lander had to land on the day side of the planet.

-A refrigeration system attached to the orbiter was used to pre-chill the descent lander’s interior prior to atmospheric entry in order to prolong its life on the surface.
+A refrigeration system attached to the orbiter was used to pre‑chill the descent lander’s interior prior to atmospheric entry in order to prolong its life on the surface.
 Descent speed was reduced from 41 696 km/h to about 900 km/h by aerobraking.
 The 2.5 m diameter parachute opened at an altitude of 60 km.

 Venera 8 carried out accurate direct (in situ) measurements of atmospheric temperature and pressure, securely tied to the altitude ([EVN‑001](venus.md), [EVN‑010](venus.md)) above the surface and on the surface itself ([EVN‑003](venus.md), [EVN‑006](venus.md)).
 The chemical composition of the atmosphere was clarified ([EVN‑014](venus.md)).
 For the first time, the descending luminous flux was measured in the range from 55 km to the surface.
 These first high-altitude profiles of sunlight flux proved to be sufficient to explain the nature of high temperature due to the greenhouse effect ([EVN‑001](venus.md)).
 They also made it possible for the first time to estimate the location of clouds in the atmosphere of Venus and to make the assumption about the presence of a sub-cloud haze ([EVN‑001](venus.md)).
 The illumination was measured on the surface ([EVN‑013](venus.md)), which was the basis for planning future experiments for taking panoramas.
 Altitude profiles of horizontal wind speed and direction from 55 km and to the surface were obtained by Doppler measurements ([EVN‑010](venus.md), [011](venus.md), [074](venus.md)).